Mercedes Ramping Up To Take Tesla Down — But Can They Really Compete With Elon Musk?

 — The Memo (@TheMemo) October 30, 2017

 Also, according to Electrek, Tesla has a history of outselling Mercedes.
-Tesla sold 25,202 Model S sedans in the U.S. in 2015, giving the company a 25% market share in the luxury sedan market.
+Tesla sold 25,202 Model S sedans in the U.S. in 2015, giving the company a 25 percent market share in the luxury sedan market.
 In 2017, the Tesla has so far outsold the Mercedes S-Class, Porsche Panamera, and BMW 6/7 Series combined in the US.

 Do you think that Mercedes will be able to oust Tesla from its position as top dog in the EV market?
 Let us know in the comments below.